5 Signs You Might Have a “Wolf” Chronotype Schedule — and What That Means for Your Sleep

 Are you an introverted risk-taker who’s motivated by life’s pleasures?

-You’re among the 15-20% of the population sometimes referred to as night owls.
+You’re among the 15 to 20% of the population sometimes referred to as "night owls."
 Celebrities who share this chronotype include Elon Musk, Jay Leno and Rachel Ray.
-(Plus the creator of animal chronotypes himself, America’s Sleep Doctor Michael Breus.)
+And the creator of the 4 animal chronotypes, America’s sleep doctor Michael Breus.

-Wolves are nocturnal, which means they do their hunting and foraging at night and sleep during much of the daytime.
-These restless spirits spend over ⅓ of their time on the move, patrolling 20-30 miles of their territory every 24 hours.
+These restless spirits spend over one-third of their time on the move.
+They patrol 20 to 30 miles of their territory every 24 hours.

 Now let’s examine how that translates to your life.

-How to Work With Your Chronotype for Optimal Energy
+How to Work With Your Wolf Chronotype Schedule for Optimal Energy

 It ain’t easy being a nocturnal human living in a diurnal world.

-This chronotype is inhabited by a lot of freelancing creatives: writers, artists, musicians, stand-up comedians, coders, etc. If you’re one of them, consider going with your instincts and capitalizing on the quiet nighttime hours rather than forcing yourself to live the schedule of the daytime people.
+If you’re one of them, go with your instincts and capitalize on the quiet nighttime hours.
+Don't force yourself to live the schedule of the daytime people.

-We get it, though: social and family obligations mean that’s not always feasible.
-Though your ideal sleep schedule would be 5:00 a.m. until noon, you may need to adjust it to fit in with the 80% of the world who are into crazy things like sunrises and breakfast.
+We get it, though.
+It's not always possible due to social obligations.
+Your ideal sleep schedule is 5:00 a.m. until noon.
+But you may need to adjust it to fit in with 80% of the world who are into crazy things like sunrises and breakfast.

-To save yourself some a.m. angst, prepare as much as you can in advance the evening prior when you're at your peak.
-Time permitting, go ahead and hit snooze a couple of times for a more gradual start to facing the day.
+To save yourself morning angst, prepare as much as you can when you're at your peak.
+And this means the evening before.